69th Year! 69th Year!

 The Avons

-Valerie Murtagh
+Valerie Murtagh - vocals

-The Avons were a singing and songwriting trio consisting of sisters Elaine (born County Cork in 1940)and Valerie Murtagh (born London in 1936), together with Ray Adams (born in Jersey in 1938).
+The Avons were a British singing and song writing trio consisting of sisters in law Elaine (born County Cork in 1940) and Valerie Murtagh (born London in 1936), together with Raymond S Adams (born in Jersey in 1938).
+They had previously been 'The Avon Sisters' before recruiting Ray in 1959 and shortening their name.

-Their version of "Seven Little Girls" outsold the Paul Evans original in UK and their follow-ups, "You're Only Young Once" and "Four Little Heels" made the Record Retailer Top 50 as did their version of "Rubber Ball" which lost the chart race to both Bobby Vee and Marty Wilde.
+Their version of 'Seven Little Girls' outsold the Paul Evans original in UK and their follow-ups, 'You're Only Young Once' and 'Four Little Heels' made the Record Retailer Top 50 as did their version of 'Rubber Ball' which lost the chart race to both Bobby Vee and Marty Wilde.

-Despite airplay of their other singles, their only hit was a cover of “Seven Little Girls” which beat the USA original by Paul Evans into second place in the chart stakes.
+Despite airplay of their other singles, their only hit was a cover of 'Seven Little Girls' which beat the USA original by Paul Evans into second place in the chart stakes.
 They had more success as songwriters than as singers.

 Ghoulz (2006)